-Some error messages could be iCloud-related, such as the message saying “This Mac can’t connect to iCloud because of a problem with email or password or Apple ID”.
-If you are facing this issue, continue reading as we are going to share the things to do to get rid of it.
+Some error messages could be iCloud-related, such as saying, “This Mac can’t connect to iCloud because of a problem with email or password or Apple ID.”
+If you are facing this issue, continue reading as we will share some solutions.
 Let’s dive right in.

-This Mac can’t connect to iCloud – ways to fix it
+This Mac can’t connect to iCloud – ways to fix it.

-- Set Date & Time to automatic – to do this, open System Preferences > Date & Time and then click on the box next to “Set date and time automatically”
+- Set Date & Time to automatic – to do this, open System Preferences > Date & Time and then click on the box next to “Set date and time automatically.”

-- Sign out of iCloud then sign back in – go to System Preferences > Apple ID and click on Overview.
+- Sign out of iCloud, then sign back in – go to System Preferences > Apple ID and click on Overview.
 Next, click Sign Out.
-Restart your Mac, and then sign back in.
+Restart your Mac and then sign back in.